Instruct Landlord Action Now.

 Our Step 1 cost for a rent related s.8 notice or a straightforward s.21 notice is £288 (see list of fixed fees for more detail about our charges for other types of notices).

 We would highly recommend you consider personal service of your notice.
-With the notice periods now being up to 6 months you do not want any argument to be raised by the tenant as to whether the notice was actually served.
+You do not want any argument to be raised by the tenant as to whether the notice was actually served.
 Costs for London post codes is £120 for any outside of London please enquire and we can provide a price.

 Step 1+ – Serve Notice and Mediation